theodore0724/TTS-generation/README.md

-# TTS Generation WebUI (Bark)
+# TTS Generation WebUI (Bark v2, Tortoise)

-This code provides a Gradio interface for generating audio from text input using the Bark TTS model.
+This code provides a Gradio interface for generating audio from text input using the Bark TTS and Tortoise TTS models.
 The interface takes a text prompt as input and generates audio as output.

 ## Dependencies